DamianZaremba/labsnagiosbuilder/README.md

 Labs Nagios Builder
 ===================
-Simple python script to grab labs instances from ldap and build nagios configs for them.
+Simple python script to grab labs instances from ldap and build Nagios configs for them.

-Using a puppet classes to determine hostgroups and services to monitor.
+Using a Puppet classes to determine hostgroups and services to monitor.

 ![http://travis-ci.org/#!/DamianZaremba/labsnagiosbuilder](https://secure.travis-ci.org/DamianZaremba/labsnagiosbuilder.png?branch=master)